 Did you rage against injustices or aim for the corporate summit seeking fame and fortune along the way?

-I had been an accountant for more than 30 years.
+For more than 30 years, I had been an accountant.
 I should have been a lawyer.
 I love verbal repartee and literary duelling.
 I am fanatically obsessed with sub-clauses and punctuation.
 As a student of history, I like nothing more than reading Robert Harris and Hilary Mantel bringing to life the likes of Cicero and Thomas Cromwell, the pre-eminent power broking jurists of their day.
 But I was never ambitious enough to want to become a top commercial solicitor, criminal advocate or legal scholar.

 Recently I found myself reflecting on the subject of dreams, goals and ambitions.
 I concluded that I have no ambitions as yet unfulfilled.
 I have a wonderful life and a loving family.
 What else is left?